codesections/d5/README.md

 Maybe you shouldn't!
 DDclient/similar software does two things: 1) it monitors your current IP address and 2) it updates DNS settings to point a human-readable URL to the new address.
-If you need both of these features—that is, if you want a human-readable URL set dynamically, then it *might* make sense to use DDclient.  <sub><sup>(Though I think there's still a Unix-philosophy/ separation of concerns case to be made for splitting the two tasks into separate programs and using d5 + DNS Lexicon.)</sup><sub>
+If you need both of these features—that is, if you want a human-readable URL set dynamically—then it *might* make sense to use DDclient.  <sub><sup>(Though I think there's still a Unix-philosophy/ separation of concerns case to be made for splitting the two tasks into separate programs and using d5 + DNS Lexicon.)</sup><sub>